JigsawStack/deep-research/README.md

    - Track token usage throughout the research process
    - Apply pruning strategies to manage context size
    - Implement hierarchical storage for context data

+   - 1. Keep context in memory during a single run (tree structure)
+	- 2. Persist to disk at regular intervals or per depth (for crash recovery + debugging)
+	- 3. Pass context around functions to keep it functional and testable

 ## 📄 License